What will this site be about?

 It was the acquisition of the two patterns with the Mary Lee Quilts byline that inspired me to finally pursue an online format to share information and new discoveries.

-My first major quilt-related research project was in 1983-84-85 when I scrolled through 244 reels of newspaper microfilm over a 17 month period to identify and date the quilt pattern collection published by the Kansas City Star and its farm paper, the Weekly Kansas City Star, later re-titled the Weekly Star Farmer, then self-published an Index to this amazing collection, the first time this well-known collection had been methodically documented (see separate Kansas City Star page).
+My first major quilt-related research project was in 1983-84-85 when I scrolled through 244 reels of newspaper microfilm over a 17 month period to identify and date the quilt pattern collection published by the Kansas City Star and its farm paper, the Weekly Kansas City Star, later re-titled the Weekly Star Farmer, then self-published an Index to this amazing collection in early 1985, the first time this well-known collection had been methodically documented (see separate Kansas City Star page) and served as the source for two others that appeared in the years that followed.
 However this was only one published source and one collection, and many more begged for the same attention.
 In time, I hope to "make a difference" in our overall knowledge of published quilt patterns and their sources.

-Researchers will discover the importance of the original engravings as they browse the various pages on this site and how they provide clues to a published source when that vital information was lost as a quiltmaker added it to her quilt pattern box or scrapbook in years past.
+Researchers will discover the importance of the original engravings as they browse the various pages on this site and how these engravings provide clues to a published source when that vital information was lost as a quiltmaker added it to her quilt pattern box or scrapbook.
 Modern interpretations of these engravings lose the uniqueness of the designs and perhaps even the romanticism of the time in which they were originally published.

 New additions: